The Dam Half and Dam Full courses are

 Mile 5-6

-Right after Aid Station 1, you’ll hit two semi-short, but
+Right after Aid Station 1 and crossing back over Rt.192, you’ll hit two semi-short, but

-steep climbs right in a row on Frederick Gap Trail, crossing
+steep climbs (over 400 ft. of ascent) in a row on Frederick Gap Trail, crossing

-over Hough Mtn and McCall Mtn.
-Beware the steep descent down
+over Hough Mtn, then Tunis Road, then McCall Mtn.
+Be careful on the descent down

 north side is very steep with loose rocks.
 At the bottom of